Owned by Oxford Logo

 The Oasis

-In late 2022, Owned by Oxford - in partnership with Makespace Oxford - refurbished one of the unused offices in the Blackbird Leys Community Centre, dubbed The Oasis.
+In 2022, in partnership with Makespace, OBO refurbished one of the unused offices in the Blackbird Leys Community Centre

 Portrait of Dianne Regisford, Owned by Oxford resident focus